 - a.
-Employees operating Town vehicles, or operating their own vehicles on company business, must pull over to the side of the road before using a cellular telephone for any purpose. - b.
+Employees operating Town vehicles, or operating their own vehicles on company-Town business, must pull over to the side of the road when it is safe to do so before using a cellular telephone for any purpose or use an approved hands-free device as required by Maine law. - b.
 Employees must adhere to all federal, state and local laws, regulations and ordinances governing the use of cellular telephones while driving.
-These laws vary from state to state; it is the individual's responsibility to comply with state law.
+These laws vary from state to state; it is the individual's responsibility to comply with state law. - c.

-- c.
 Employees who are charged with traffic violations resulting from the use of their phone while driving will be solely responsible for all liabilities that result from such actions. - d.
 Employees are always expected to exercise discretion and care while using a cellular telephone and to avoid placing themselves or others at risk.